 Early in her career, Emily worked at a premier personal injury firm, representing injured union workers and tradespeople, and as an extern at a legal non-profit, advocating on behalf of special needs children.
 She also clerked for the Honorable Drella Savage in the Law Division of the Circuit Court of Cook County in Chicago, giving her important behind-the-scenes insight into the judicial process.

 Following graduation, she joined a large national law firm, where she immediately began conducting depositions and authoring critical briefs.
 Years later, she joined a highly regarded boutique law firm, where she continued to play a significant role in preparing serious injury cases for trial.
 Throughout her career, Emily has handled hundreds of catastrophic personal injury and wrongful death cases and taken depositions in nearly every state in the United States.
-She is admitted to practice in state courts in Georgia, Illinois, and Missouri as well as many federal courts across the country.
+She is admitted to practice in state courts in New York, Georgia, Illinois, and Missouri as well as many federal courts across the country.

 Emily is a tireless and creative advocate, who has been recognized by her peers on numerous occasions for her leadership, commitment to professional excellence, and dedication to clients.
 For example, every year since she began representing victims and their families, Emily has been selected to America’s Top 100 High Stakes Litigators, an invitation-only distinction reserved for the nation’s most exceptional trial lawyers for high stakes legal matters.
 For initial consideration, an attorney must have successfully litigated a matter with at least $2,000,000 in alleged damages at stake.
 Thereafter, qualifying candidates are ranked based on a broad array of criteria, including the candidate’s professional experience, legal achievements, significant case results, peer reputation, and community impact.
 Less than one-half percent (0.5%) of active attorneys in the United States are selected for inclusion in this community.